james-ols/hugo/site/content/_index.md

 values:
   heading: Consultancy
   text: >-
-    We have been working as Digital Heritage Consultants since 1998.
-We've worked with small local volunteer museums, County Councils and UK Government departments.
-We provide digital heritage consultancy alongside strategic guidance of archive and museum consultants throughout the UK.
+    We've provided digital heritage consultancy and strategic guidance to small local volunteer museums, County Council archives, UK Government departments and national institutions since 1998.

-    We can also offer commercial consultancy and development, and provide WordPress, WooCommerce and bespoke applications to a number of companies in Shropshire and throughout the UK.
+    We offer systems design and development, and provide WordPress, WooCommerce and bespoke applications to a number of companies in Shropshire and throughout the UK.
 ---